concord-consortium/lab/developer-doc/website.md

 # Building Website

-## Generated Examples: `public/examples/`

-The `public/examples/` directory is automatically generated running `make` and is not part of the repository.

-When `bin/guard` is running any changes to files in the `src/examples/` directory cause automatic rebuilding of the associated files in the `public/examples/` directory.

 ## HTML and CSS Generation

 [Haml](http://haml-lang.com/) is used to generate most of the HTML in the `public/` directory.